paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-126-equal-opportunity-for-individuals-with-disabilities.md

 (3) members selected for their technical expertise on issues included in the study, including manufacturers of boarding assistance equipment and devices.
 The number of members selected under each of paragraphs (1) and (2) shall be equal, and the total number of members selected under paragraphs (1) and (2) shall exceed the number of members selected under paragraph (3).

-**(d) Deadline** The study required by subsection (a) of this section, along with recommendations by the Office of Technology Assessment, including any policy options for legislative action, shall be submitted to the President and Congress within 36 months after July 26, 1990.
+**(d) Deadline** The study required by subsection (a), along with recommendations by the Office of Technology Assessment, including any policy options for legislative action, shall be submitted to the President and Congress within 36 months after July 26, 1990.
 If the President determines that compliance with the regulations issued pursuant to [section 12186(a)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12186/a/2/B&num=0&edition=prelim) on or before the applicable deadlines specified in [section 12186(a)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12186/a/2/B&num=0&edition=prelim) will result in a significant reduction in intercity over-the-road bus service, the President shall extend each such deadline by 1 year.

-**(e) Review** In developing the study required by subsection (a) of this section, the Office of Technology Assessment shall provide a preliminary draft of such study to the Architectural and Transportation Barriers Compliance Board established under [section 792 of title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section792&num=0&edition=prelim).
-The Board shall have an opportunity to comment on such draft study, and any such comments by the Board made in writing within 120 days after the Board’s receipt of the draft study shall be incorporated as part of the final study required to be submitted under subsection (d) of this section.
+**(e) Review** In developing the study required by subsection (a), the Office of Technology Assessment shall provide a preliminary draft of such study to the Architectural and Transportation Barriers Compliance Board established under [section 792 of title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section792&num=0&edition=prelim).
+The Board shall have an opportunity to comment on such draft study, and any such comments by the Board made in writing within 120 days after the Board’s receipt of the draft study shall be incorporated as part of the final study required to be submitted under subsection (d).

 ### Statutory Notes